SAS-DHRH/dhcc-toolkit/content/toolkit/climate-change-faqs.md

 ## 9. Where can I find out more about the science of climate change? ##

 Major journals include [*Nature*](https://www.nature.com/) and [*Journal of Climate*](https://www.ametsoc.org/index.cfm/ams/publications/journals/journal-of-climate/).
 The Intergovernmental Panel on Climate Change ([IPCC](https://www.ipcc.ch/)) reviews and synthesises climate science and produces giant thousand-page reports.
 The United Nations Framework Convention on Climate Change secretariat ([UNFCCC](https://unfccc.int/process-and-meetings/the-convention/what-is-the-united-nations-framework-convention-on-climate-change)) is the United Nations entity tasked with supporting the global response to the threat of climate change.
-Some key terms to explore include: anthropogenic climate change, radiative forcing, tipping points, nature based solutions, land use, adaptation and maladaptation, Integrative Assessment Modelling, model uncertainty, AMOC, risk cascades.
+Some key terms to explore include: anthropogenic climate change, radiative forcing, tipping points, nature based solutions, land use, adaptation and maladaptation, Integrative Assessment Modelling, model uncertainty, AMOC, and risk cascades.

 ## 10. Where can I find out more about climate justice? ##

 [Newell et al. (2021)](https://doi.org/10.1002/wcc.733) provide a useful overview of the term 'climate justice.'
 Other good resources: [Climate in Colour](https://www.climateincolour.com/), [Climate Justice Syllabus](https://www.climatejusticesyllabus.org/), [Climate Action Network](https://climatenetwork.org/overview/), [UN Sustainable Development Goals](https://sdgs.un.org/), [Greenpeace](https://www.greenpeace.org.uk/), [ASU Center for Science and the Imagination](https://csi.asu.edu/), [Friends of the Earth](https://friendsoftheearth.uk/), [Panafrican Climate Justice Alliance](https://www.pacja.org/).

-Some key terms to explore include: transformative climate justice, fossil capital, capitalocene, climate reparations, damage and loss, system change, degrowth / postgrowth, post-development, slow violence, climate and intersectionality, eco-feminism, ecosocialism.
+Some key terms to explore include: transformative climate justice, fossil capital, capitalocene, climate reparations, damage and loss, system change, degrowth / postgrowth, post-development, slow violence, climate and intersectionality, eco-feminism,and ecosocialism.

 ## 11. Where can I find out more about climate policy and climate economics? ##